 Or, which approach provides greater protection to sex workers - Australia's decriminalisation, or the laws in the United States that make sex work completely illegal?
 Decriminalisation in New Zealand, for example, still creates an underground for migrant sex workers.
 In New York, sex work constituting a criminal offence completely changes the landscape - trafficking became synonymous with sex work, and the Human Trafficking Intervention Courts predominantly target African-American women, further racialising and criminalising existing barriers to social mobility.

-The ethnographic aspects of Prof. Mai's project will bring the human stories to life through film.
+The ethnographic aspects of Professor Mai's project will bring the human stories to life through film.
 Through the sharing of first-hand experiences of real individuals, the project's findings will serve to change policy around the world for the better.

 TRAVEL - the Trailer (2016)

 Travel (63 min) is a two-screen, ethnofiction film-installation presenting the life history of Joy, a Nigerian migrant woman selling sex in the Bois de Vincennes in Paris.